ARMmbed/mbed-os-5-docs/docs/reference/contributing/connectivity/CellularInterface.md

 #endif
 #endif
 // !!!!
-// cellular target and UART pins connecting K64F with the modem are specified below:
+// cellular target and UART pins connecting MY_NEW_TARGET with the modem are specified below:
-#define CELLULAR_TARGET TARGET_MCU_K64F
+#define CELLULAR_TARGET TARGET_MY_NEW_TARGET
 #define MDMTXD PTC17
 #define MDMRXD PTC16
 // !!!!